 Teamwork can be used by agencies of all shapes and sizes.
 It was built by 2 guys who were running a web design agency and grew frustrated with the lack of project management options for agencies, so they built their own platform.
 With Teamwork you can manage projects of all shapes and sizes.
 They’ve also got an option to add unlimited client users.
 This is great for agencies as it means you can give clients full visibility over your projects, but it doesn’t cost you anything extra to do so.

 Slack, a workplace chat app, has changed the way people communicate at work.
 The app has 10 million active users, and integrates with over 1,500 other tools across the web.
 Different Slack groups could be used for different projects or teams at agencies, and Slack also integrates with Hive for added project management power.
 You can utilize Slack to communicate about upcoming projects, due-dates, and share documents and notes within Hive — it’s the best of both worlds!

 If you’re in the market for a simple, Kanban style productivity tool, Trello could be your answer.
 The no-frills boards make it easy to view and plot out tasks by client.
 Each board is made up of cards, which contain to-dos, checklists, pictures, hyperlinks and files.
 You can add team members to different Trello cards, and drag and drop cards between sections to mark completion.

-This tool is ideal for agencies who want an app that can help track time spent per task, as it tracks time spent on applications and websites.
+Rescue Time is ideal for agency project management because you can determine exactly who spent time on which tasks, as it tracks time spent on applications and websites.
 You can also block certain websites if you find yourself spending a few too many minutes watching cute cat videos on YouTube.

 Clearly, simplifying agency work isn’t an easy task, but utilizing some of these project management methodologies, and implementing a few of these tools, can help get agency teams on the right track.
 Do you know of any major agency-friendly tools that we missed?
 Let us know in the comments.